theupdateframework/pep-on-pypi-with-tuf/README.rst

 to install or update projects from PyPI with TUF metadata.
 Package managers interested in adopting TUF on the client side may consult TUF's `library documentation`__, which exists for this purpose.
-Support for project distributions that are signed by developers is also not proposed in this PEP, but is left as a possible future extension.
-The maximum security model extension is outlined in the appendix.
+Support for project distributions that are signed by developers (maximum security model) is also not proposed in this PEP, but is left as a possible future extension.
+The maximum security model extension is outlined in the appendix and covered in detail in PEP XXX [VD: Link to PEP once it is completed].

 __ https://github.com/theupdateframework/tuf/tree/develop/tuf/client#updaterpy